nicholascyberblog/NicholasCyberBlog.github.io/_drafts/2026-07-26-using-wireshark-to-analyze-pcap.md

 **Step 5: Identify the full name of the user who uses the infected Windows client**

+The last piece of information that we are looking for is the full name for the username **brolf**.
+To find the full name you will click on **Find Packet** in Wireshark and type in **brolf** as shown below and click find.
+I continued going through the packets that are associated to brolf , until I came across the packet with the **QueryuserInfo response**.
+Once I got to that packet I examined the packet for the Full name field and found that the identified user is **Becka Rolf**.

 ![Infected Client Full Name](/assets/PCAP-images/FullName-1.png)

 **Findings:**